valerio-vaccaro/SpritzQuiz/README.md

 - The system checks if a username has already answered before allowing submission
 - This is enforced at the database level with a composite primary key

+### PIN System

+- **Game PIN**:
+  - Required when creating a quiz (minimum 4 characters)
+  - Must be shared with participants who want to answer the quiz
+  - Required to submit answers to a quiz
+  - Hashed using SHA256 before storage - never stored in plain text
+  - Visible during entry but never shown again after quiz creation

+- **Stop PIN**:
+  - Required when creating a quiz (minimum 4 characters)
+  - Allows quiz creator to manually stop the quiz before expiration
+  - Used via the "Stop Quiz" button on the quiz page
+  - Hashed using SHA256 before storage - never stored in plain text
+  - Visible during entry but never shown again after quiz creation

+**Security Best Practices**:
+- Use strong PINs (at least 8 characters recommended)
+- Share Game PIN securely with trusted participants only
+- Keep Stop PIN confidential - only the quiz creator should have it
+- Never share PINs publicly or in unsecured channels

 ### Expiration System
 - When creating a quiz, you must specify an expiration date and time
 - Quizzes automatically close when they expire
+- Quizzes can also be manually stopped using the Stop PIN before expiration
-- After expiration, users can no longer answer the quiz
+- After expiration or manual stop, users can no longer answer the quiz
-- Leaderboards are only shown after the quiz has expired
+- Leaderboards are only shown after the quiz has expired or been stopped

 ### Participant Tracking
 - The quiz page shows a list of all participants who have answered